devent/bootkube/Cloud_Init_Installation_Bootkube.md

 kube-scheduler-2870198727-g6lqd          |                    1/1  |     Running |  0  |        6m
 pod-checkpointer-prod00kube01.ams01.service.moovel.ibm.com |  1/1  |     Running |  0  |        6m

-Now you can move to the next node and repeat the process.
+Now you need to copy the assets to the additional Kubernetes masters
+scp -r /home/core/assets masterxyz

+Log into the additional master nodes and trigger cloud init, this time using the file cloud-init-no-etcd-additional.sh

 ### How to remove an existing Kubernetes installation in SL if OS reload is not an option